• Home

 We didn’t expect to find an abandoned luxury hotel during our hike in the Azores, or to be able to explore it freely.
 This photo essay on urban exploration tells the story of the hotel, the implications of its abandonment, and the lessons it can teach us.

-Filed Under: Educational and Experiential, Europe, Off the Beaten Path, Portugal Tagged With: abandoned places, Azores, photo essay, Travel Styles, urban exploration
+Filed Under: Europe, Portugal Tagged With: abandoned places, Azores, photo essay, urban exploration

 Close-up of a white man and woman both wearing black with trees in the background, and an overlaying green banner that says "Welcome!"